tamalchowdhury/tamalwebsite/blog/2018/9-6-node-js-is-like-my-wife-and-i-am-getting-bored-with-her/index.md

 So Tamal, don’t fall into the trap of seeking novelty in yet another shiny new thing.
 Stick to Node + JavaScript until you fully master it.

 I’m sure you won’t regret it!

+## Comments:

+**Ali**: This is so true
+Thanks for sharing your experience
+Your words resonated very well with me
+I myself am learning node but couldn’t get my head around JavaScript It has been a month in and I’m not comfortable at all with the syntax and concepts But I guess I should grind and go on

+> Tamal: Hi Ali, thanks for dropping by.
+If you want to work on the web, then JavaScript will help you a lot, so keep on grinding.
+> However since you are new to code, you can try out different things until you find one that best suits you.